Edraak/edx-platform/doc/public/course_data_formats/drag_and_drop/drag_and_drop_input.rst

 be specified for this tag::

     img - Relative path to an image that will be the base image.
 All draggables can be dragged onto it.
-    target_outline - Specify whether an outline (gray dashed line) should be drawn around targets (if they are specified).
+    [target_outline | false] - Specify whether an outline (gray dashed line) should be drawn around targets (if they are specified).
 It can be either 'true' or 'false'.
-If not specified, the default value is 'false'.
+    [auto_resize | true] - Specify whether we must auto resize image on draggables.
+    [separate_labels|false] - Specify whether labels should be separated from the image on draggables.
-    one_per_target - Specify whether to allow more than one draggable to be placed onto a single target.
+    [one_per_target | true] - Specify whether to allow more than one draggable to be placed onto a single target.
 It can be either 'true' or 'false'.
-If not specified, the default value is 'true'. no_labels - default is false, in default behaviour if label is not set, label is obtained from id.
+    [no_labels | false] - in default behaviour if label is not set, label is obtained from id.
 If no_labels is true, labels are not automatically populated from id, and one can not set labels and obtain only icons.

 draggable tag
 -------------